Conditions for entering the Schengen Area

 If the Immigration Office grants the extension of stay, there are two options:

-2) the foreigner will receive an invitation to present themselves, by appointment, at the counter of the Federal Public Service for Foreign Affairs, Foreign Trade and Development Cooperation, in order to receive a new visa.
+- the foreigner will receive an invitation to present themselves, by appointment, at the counter of the Federal Public Service for Foreign Affairs, Foreign Trade and Development Cooperation, in order to receive a new visa.
+This new visa is free if the extension of the stay is justified by force majeure or humanitarian reasons.
+However, payment for the new visa (30 euros) is required if the extension of the stay is justified by compelling personal reasons.

 The FPS Foreign Affairs counter is located at 27 Rue des Petits Carmes, 1000 Brussels.
 It is open, by appointment, on Mondays, Wednesdays and Fridays, from 9:30am to 11:30am.The appointment must be made via e-Appointment (diplomatie.be)